Cast and Attached Shadow Detection via Iterative Light and Geometry Reasoning: Related Work

 Estimated lighting has been widely used in computer vision tasks.
-Existing illumination representations can be broadly categorized into three types: environment maps \cite{somanath2021hdr,verbin2024eclipse}, light probes \cite{bai2023local,phongthawee2024diffusionlight}, and parameterized lighting models \cite{zhang2019all,dastjerdi2023everlight}.
-In this paper, we adopt the three-dimensional light-direction parameterization from \cite{gardner2019deep}.
+Existing illumination representations can be broadly categorized into three types: environment maps \cite{somanath2021hdr, verbin2024eclipse}, light probes \cite{bai2023local, phongthawee2024diffusionlight}, and parameterized lighting models \cite{gardner2019deep, zhang2019all, dastjerdi2023everlight}.
+In this paper, we adopt a three-dimensional light-direction parameterization to model a dominant distant directional light, typical of outdoor daylight, and to provide a controlled, interpretable link between illumination and scene geometry.
+Importantly, shadow understanding under this single-direction assumption remains actively studied \cite{xing2024video}, and attached shadow detection is still challenging even in this setting.